-- Nicaraguans have a clearer understanding that the EU supports the respect for human rights and democracy; - Cooperation interventions have contributed to translating EU values into practical assistance; - Civil society has been able to maintain a minimum space for operation and peaceful opposition; - The EU's posture on Nicaragua in international fora has been consistent and visible.

-4. EU financial engagement: The EU delegation and the EU Member States are making a considerable contribution to several policy sectors of high relevance for human rights such as the fight against poverty and the negative impact of climate change as well as to education.
-Ongoing projects in the field of human rights, assistance to victims, support to CSOs, economic and social inclusion/poverty, gender total almost EUR 14 million.

-5. Multilateral context: The government has denied access to regional and international human rights organisations including the Organisation of American States (OAS) Special

-Commission on Nicaragua and denounces these instruments as foreign interference.
+- Nicaraguans have a clearer understanding that the EU supports the respect for human rights and democracy; - Cooperation interventions have contributed to translating EU values into practical assistance; - The EU's posture on Nicaragua in international fora has been consistent and visible. - 4.
+EU financial engagement: The EU delegation and the EU Member States are making a considerable contribution to several policy sectors of high relevance for human rights such as the fight against poverty and the negative impact of climate change as well as to education.
+There are ongoing projects in the field of human rights, assistance to victims, support to CSOs, economic and social inclusion/poverty and gender. - 5.
+Multilateral context: The government has denied access to regional and international human rights organisations including the Organisation of American States (OAS) Special Commission on Nicaragua and denounces these instruments as foreign interference.
 This represents a step backwards from its initial cooperation with these instruments in 2018.
-In the 2019, the Universal Periodic Review (UPR) process for Nicaragua in the framework of the UN Human Rights Council saw the Nicaraguan government continuing to reject most recommendations as politically motivated interference.
+In the 2019, the Universal Periodic Review (UPR) process for Nicaragua in the framework of the

+UN Human Rights Council saw the Nicaraguan government continuing to reject most recommendations as politically motivated interference.